Vman45/RasPI_FanControl/README.md

 That should be it.
 On reboot the fan should run for 30s if temperature is below the threshold or keep on running if above the threshold.
 Edit /usr/local/bin/fancontrol.sh to change fan temperature thresholds
-All fancontrol.sh on/off states are logged to /var/log/messages
+All fancontrol.sh on/off states are logged via syslog to /var/log/messages